Yellow pond turtle

+Habitat

 This species inhabits ponds, creeks, swamps, marshes, and other bodies of shallow, slow-moving water.
 It is omnivorous, feeding on insects, fish, tadpoles, and vegetable matter such as leaves and seeds.
 The yellow pond turtle generally remains in or close to water during the day, but may become more active at night and during rainy weather, when it sometimes ventures onto land.

+Hybridization

 One subspecies, M. m. kami, is currently recognized in the southern Ryukyu Islands.
 Research has shown unexpected genetic diversity in M. mutica, raising the possibility that additional subspecies might exist.
 Evidence of widespread hybridization further complicates efforts to understand the genetics of this and related species.
 Several hybrid Asian pond turtles that were described as new species have been found to be hybrids.
 Fujian pond turtles (Mauremys iversoni) are hybrid specimens mainly produced in Chinese turtle farms, usually from matings between female yellow pond turtles and golden coin turtles (Cuora trifasciata) males.
 The supposed Mauremys pritchardi turtles are wild and captive-bred hybrids between the present species and the Chinese pond turtle (Chinemys reevesi).

 "Clemmys guangxiensis" is a composite taxon described from specimens of M. mutica and the natural hybrid "Mauremys" × iversoni.

+Conservation

 The yellow pond turtle is threatened with extinction.
 China is the largest consumer of turtles in the world, and this trade has been cited as the greatest threat to Asian turtles, including M. mutica.
 Most of the turtle trade is destined for human consumption, but traditional medicine and the pet trade are also driving demand for turtles.
 Habitat loss and water pollution are additional impacts.
 The IUCN considers M. mutica a critically endangered species and it is listed in CITES Appendix II.